stereolabs/zed-sdk/camera streaming/receiver/README.md

-# Stereolabs ZED - Depth Sensing with Streaming
+# ZED SDK - Streaming Receiver

-This sample captures a 3D point cloud and display it in an OpenGL window.
-It shows how to:
-- Get a 3D point cloud with the API.
-- Display point cloud in OpenGL.
+## This sample shows how to connect to a broadcasting device.

+### Features
+ - Connects to a network ZED device.
-- Use a thread to capture the point cloud and update the GL window simultaneously.
+ - Uses SDK to compute point cloud and displays it with OpenGL.
-- Use streaming input mode.
-Need ZED_Streaming_Sender to operate.

-To retrieve a depth map of the scene, see [Depth Sensing](https://github.com/stereolabs/zed-examples/tree/master/tutorials) tutorial.

-## Getting started

-- First, download the latest version of the ZED SDK on [stereolabs.com](https://www.stereolabs.com).
-- For more information, read the ZED [API documentation](https://www.stereolabs.com/developers/documentation/API/).